 First it is determined if a new block will be required (it will not be if the increment is negative or less than the slop).
-If not, FUND is called with the increment, and the size field is updated.
+If not, FUND is called with the increment, and the "size in use" field is updated.
 Otherwise, FUND is called with the total size of the new block, and ALLOC is called to find the block.
-FUND is again called to defund the original block (without this double call, a system disaster would occur if ECS were saturated).
-The contents are transferred from old block to new, FREE is called to release the old block, and the MOT entry is updated.
+FUND is again called to defund the original block (without this double call, a system diaster would occur if ECS were saturated).
+The contents are transferred from old block to new, FREE is called to release the old block, and the pointer in the MOT entry is updated.

 On entry: X1 - increment X2 - MOT index of object X6 - return link